 AURORA Group will be the distributor for their new market.
 The group has been around for half a century, servicing Taiwan, China and many other international locations.
-They specialise in delivery of electronic, office automation, and as of late, 3D printing products as well.
+They specialize in delivery of electronics, office automation, and as of late, 3D printing products as well.

 Nano Dimension’s Growth

 “China is one of the world’s largest and most important electronics manufacturing and design markets, and establishing the correct foothold in the market is key for Nano Dimension,” commented Amit Dror, CEO of Nano Dimension.
 “AURORA has years of operating experience in the manufacturing sector, and with its extensive resources and unique network of 1,500 offices, 300,000 customers, including more than 3,000 customers in electronics industries, we believe it is very well positioned to give us fast market access to realise the full potential of the DragonFly 2020 Pro in China.”

 The recent growth that Nano Dimension displayed has been quite stunning.
 Aside from their work with international services, they’ve been reaching out to the Asian markets.
 The company now has offices in South Korea, Singapore and Taiwan.